A growing number of military customers are adopting AWS Services to process, store, and transmit Department of Defense (DoD) data.

 • DoD ports and protocols guidance (DoDI 8551.01)

 The infrastructure, governance and operating environment of AWS have been assessed and authorized through the FedRAMP and DoD authorization processes.
-As a customer deploying an application on the AWS infrastructure, you fully inherit the security controls pertaining to our physical, environmental and media protection controls, and no longer need to provide a detailed description as to how you comply with these control families.
-The remaining DoD Risk Management Framework (RMF) controls are shared between AWS and its customers, as each organization retains responsibility for implementation of these controls within their portion of the shared IT security model.
+As a customer deploying an application on AWS infrastructure, you inherit security controls pertaining to our physical, environmental and media protection, and no longer need to provide a detailed description of how you comply with these control families.
+The remaining DoD Risk Management Framework (RMF) controls are shared between AWS and customers with each organization retaining responsibility for control implementation within their portion of the shared IT security model.

 In support of our DoD customer base, we provide a package of security guidance and documentation to enhance their understanding of security and compliance while using AWS as a DoD hosting solution.
 In particular, we provide an AWS FedRAMP SSP template based upon NIST 800-53v4, which is prepopulated with the applicable FedRAMP and DoD control baseline.
 The inherited controls within the template are prepopulated by AWS; shared controls are the responsibility of both AWS and the customer; and finally, some controls are fully the responsibility of the customer.